julian4schmid/rent-index/README.md

 - Loading renter and landlord data from Excel and property files
 - Calculating rent adjustments based on VPI and self set limits
 - Generating an Excel summary
-- Generating letters based on an Excel template
+- Generating letters based on an Excel template (to Excel and PDF)
 - Hiding real data locally, providing sample data

 ---